Sovereignty Is Of The Individual

 They are derived from an intelligent agent’s capacity to understand the golden rule of equity.

-If you claim the right to violate someone else’s rights, you’re admitting you don’t believe in rights at all and you forfeit your own.
+If you claim the right to violate someone else’s rights, you’re admitting you don’t believe in rights and forfeit your own.

 Any being that refuses to grasp a basic moral symmetry, “don’t do to others what you don’t want done to you,” is rejecting its own status as a rational, moral agent.
 A creature unwilling to recognize consent, reciprocity, and non-coercion is functioning as an animal, not a rights-bearing person.